stefansbv/wu/README.md

 Description
 -----------

 To use _wu,_ you need to obtain an API key from Weather Underground [http://www.wunderground.com/weather/api/](http://www.wunderground.com/weather/api/).
-You should then add that key and the name of your default weather station, and your preference for Fahrenheit or Celcius (new feature in 3.10!) to $HOME/.condrc.
+You should then add that key, the name of your default weather station, and your preference for Fahrenheit or Celcius (new feature in 3.10!) to $HOME/.condrc.
 E.g.:

 	{
 	  "key": "YOUR_API_KEY",